digitallawyer/openlegaldictionary/_definitions/responsibility.md

 ---
 title: Responsibility
 permalink: "/definitions/responsibility.html"
-body: The obligation to answer for an act done, and to repair any in-jury lt may have caused
+body: The obligation to answer for an act done, and to repair any in-jury it may have caused
 published_at: '2018-07-07'
 layout: post